(last revised on 24th November 2020)

 We do our utmost to protect user privacy through the appropriate use of security technology.
-We restrict access to personal data to employees, contractors and agents who need to know such personal data in order to operate, develop or improve the services that we provide.
+We restrict access to Your Data to employees, contractors and agents who need to know Your Data in order to operate, develop or improve the services that we provide.
 We ensure that we have appropriate physical and technological security measures to protect your information; and we ensure that when we outsource any processes that the service provider has appropriate security measures in place.
 However, our Service may contain hyperlinks to websites owned and operated by third parties.
 These third party websites have their own privacy policies, including cookies.
 We do not accept any responsibility or liability for the privacy practices of such third party websites and your use of such websites is at your own risk.

-We will keep a record of any data breaches, including their effects and the remedial action taken, and will notify you of any data breach affecting your personal data (which poses a high risk to you) when we are required to do so under Data Protection Legislation.
+We will keep a record of any data breaches, including their effects and the remedial action taken, and will notify you of any data breach affecting your Personal Data (which poses a high risk to you) when we are required to do so under Data Protection Legislation.
 We will not be required to notify you of a data breach where:

-- we have implemented appropriate technical and organisational measures that render the personal data unintelligible to anyone not authorised to access it, such as encryption; or
+- we have implemented appropriate technical and organisational measures that render the Personal Data unintelligible to anyone not authorised to access it, such as encryption; or

 - we have taken subsequent measures which ensure that the high risk to data subjects is not likely to materialise; or

 - it would involve disproportionate effort, in which case we may make a public communication instead.